Ishtiak1-Beginner/School-Management-System/README.md

 # School-Management-System
 This is my 1st git Repository
+Author-Ishtiak Ahmed